Why you'll love this vegan homemade honey mustard recipe

 - Mustard (Spicy Brown or Dijon): Dijon is what is typically used to make honey mustard; however, if you want to add a hint of heat, use spicy brown instead.
 I like it both ways but prefer the spicy brown version slightly (that's just personal preference).
-Spicy brown is what was used in the photographs.
+Spicy brown is what was used in the photographs for this post.

 - Light Agave Nectar: This sweetener has both a similar color and flavor to honey which is why it works in this vegan version.
 However, you can substitute the agave for maple syrup if you'd like.
 You'll just need to use a bit more maple syrup as it is not as sweet as agave.

 - Apple Cider Vinegar: This helps to balance out the flavor and adds a little more tang.

 - Garlic Powder: This seasoning adds just a little bit more flavor to the dressing/dip.